-- stress and scenario tests, - an RST,
+- stress and scenario tests,

-- a P&L attribution on a SII basis
+- an RST,

 - any relevant sensitivity tests,

 - testing against experience.

 If any of the host's validation test results are used by the agent to validate their SPA(s), the agent must explain how the host's validation test result is appropriate to the SPA and why.